atoti/atoti/.github/ISSUE_TEMPLATE/bug_python.md

 ---
 name: Python bug report
-about: Report a bug about the Python library
+about: Report a bug concerning the Python library
 labels: "bug :bug:"
 ---